IDS-702-F20/Course-Website/content/policies.md

 For the team projects, students will work in teams to analyze data selected by the instructor.
 Each team will be expected to write a report with their data analysis findings.
 Students may also be given the opportunity to present their results in class.
 Detailed instructions will be made available later.

 #### Participation
 Each student will be assigned a participation grade based on their level of participation throughout the semester.
-Participation will be accessed based on performance on  PlayPosit and in-class quizzes, engagement during live meeting sessions and breakout rooms, and generally how each students engages with other students on Piazza, especially regarding feedback on the project presentations.
+Participation will be assessed based on performance on  PlayPosit and in-class quizzes, engagement during live meeting sessions and breakout rooms, and generally how each students engages with other students on Piazza, especially regarding feedback on the project presentations.

 ### Late Submission Policy